-- a.
+a.
 No student will be eligible to represent the high school in any athletic contest unless he/she has been examined by a school or family physician, prior to the beginning of that sport season.
-Wrestlers must also obtain from the physician, prior to the beginning of practice, a certification of the minimum weight class at which they may wrestle for the entire season.
-A PIAA certificate to this effect, signed by both physician and parent/guardian, will be filed in the office of the athletic trainer. - b.
+Wrestlers must also obtain from the physician, prior to the beginning

+- of practice, a certification of the minimum weight class at which they may wrestle for the entire season.
+A PIAA certificate to this effect, signed by both physician and parent/quardian, will be filed in the office of the athletic trainer. - b.
 All participants in a sport must be covered by medical insurance.
 Questions related to claims should be directed to the athletic trainer. - 12.
 Pennsylvania Interscholastic Athletic Association eligibility rules shall be followed.
 Listed below is a condensed version of these regulations. - a.
 Amateur Status and Awards to be eligible to participate in a sport, you must be an amateur in the sport.
-You will lose your amateur status in a sport for at least a year if: - 1) You, or your school, or an organization which you represent, or your parent or guardian, receives money or property for or related to your athletic ability, performance, participation, or services. - 2) You accept compensation for teaching, training or coaching in a sport.
+You will lose your amateur status in a sport for at least a year if: - 1) You accept compensation for teaching, training or coaching in a sport.
 You may receive normal and customary compensation for acting as an instructor in or officiating recreational activities or for serving as a lifeguard at swimming areas.
 You may receive awards only from your school, the sponsor of an athletic event, the news media, or a non-profit service organization approved by your school principal.
-Permissible awards are a sweater, jacket, blazer, blanket, shirt, jersey, watch, ring, scroll, photograph, medal, plaque, or similar trophy, which must bear appropriate organizational insignia or comparable identification. - 3) All-Star Contests: All-Star contests may only involve senior students who will not be involved in the same sport again in their high school career. - 13.
+Permissible awards are a sweater, jacket, blazer, blanket, shirt, jersey, watch, ring, scroll, photograph, medal, plaque, or similar trophy, which must bear appropriate organizational insignia or comparable identification. - All-Star Contests: All-Star contests may only involve senior students who will not be involved in the same sport again in their high school career. - 13.
 Periods of Attendance/Participation/Grade Repetition/Age - a.
 You will lose your eligibility when you have been in attendance more than eight semesters beyond eighth grade.
 If you repeat a grade after eighth, you will be ineligible as a senior. - b.
 You may participate only one season in each sport during each school year. - c.
 A middle school student may not participate in any sport for more seasons than there are grades in his school above sixth grade. - d.
 You may not have reached your 19th birthday by June 30th immediately preceding the school year.
 (15th birthday where interscholastic competition is limited to 7th & 8th grades;16th birthday where limited to grades 7 through 9.)